awaisdevops/enterprise-devsecops-java-pipeline1/infra/DEPENDENCY_CYCLE_FIX.md

 7. Removing the `direct-lb-policy.tf` file as its functionality is now in the decoupled file

+8. Fixing the KMS alias and CloudWatch Log Group references:
+   - Updated the KMS key reference in eks-lifecycle.tf to use the module's output
+   - Updated the import statements in import.tf to reference the local resources

 ## How to Apply the Fix

 1. Run `terraform init` to initialize the Terraform configuration